 Last month the FCA published an open letter to CEOs of payment service firms (PSFs) (FCA, 2020).
-As more consumers, firms and products enter this market, the FCA is concerned for consumers’ safety and has urged firms to ensure they are compliant with their regulatory obligations to prevent harm to their customers.
+As more consumers, firms and products enter this market, the FCA is concerned for consumers' safety and has urged firms to ensure they are compliant with their regulatory obligations to prevent harm to their customers (you can find our informative infographic on this here).
 One of the six key areas the FCA wants PSFs to focus on is on financial crime, as this is a key cross-sector priority for the regulator.

 After reviewing 100 firms’ anti money laundering (AML) processes, the FCA concluded that firms are not effective in managing their financial crime risk.
 This finding is aligned with the findings from Baringa’s Top 10 Financial Crime Risks Report, which found that financial institutions are not effective at preventing the most prevalent financial crime risks that they are exposed to.
 According to the FCA, this is due to a lack of effective bank-wide AML and customer risk assessments in firms today.
 The FCA also cited inefficiencies regarding the monitoring of high-risk customers and agents.